-Jo has been working in the third sector for over 15 years, initially running young people programmes for a number of homeless organisations within Edinburgh.
+Jo has been working in the third sector for almost 20 years, initially running young people programmes for homeless organisations within Edinburgh.
 She moved to Youth Scotland in 2008 and has worked on various projects since including Girls on the Move, Bike Club, Network Development, Stand Up to Sectarianism, Young People Taking the Lead and Generation CashBack.
 Jo was appointed Head of Programmes and Business Development in October 2021.
-In her spare time Jo can be found out and about on her bike, up hills or messing about on the water.
+In her spare time Jo can be found out and about on her bike, up hills or messing about in the water.
 She is still adjusting to the Scottish climate...

 Julie has worked for a Local Authority in the Youth Learning Service for 21years, where she supported a large team of staff to deliver youth work in schools, while promoting wider achievement through the Awards.
 She joined Youth Scotland in 2014 where she designed and developed new training opportunities to up-skill practitioners in all things Awards.
 Recently Julie has been supporting Achievement Generators to help raise attainment through Hi5 and DYA in local youth groups, while they work towards an accredited award.

-Kevin started out in the traditional print industry before seeing that digital looked like it might be worth a look.
-He’s since spent over 15 years working in the web technology field in various communication and marketing roles for agencies and household name blue chips.
+Kevin started out in the traditional print industry before spotting that digital looked like it might be worth a look.
+He’s since spent about 20 years working in various senior communication and marketing roles for digital agencies, household name blue chips and voluntary orgs.
 Joining Youth Scotland met a long-held goal to join the Third Sector and contribute to something bigger.
 He’s still routinely proud and staggered by the amazing work happening in Youth Scotland and the youth sector in general.
 When he’s not fretting about this website and Youth Scotland's comms, he’s usually working through an ever-growing list of DIY projects with his family or on the hills training for/running ultra marathons (to escape the DIY).